aendeavor/i3buntu/README.md

 ### Why Ubuntu

-The following instructions are made for [Ubuntu](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#Ubuntu) / [Debian](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#General) based systems and are not compatible with are operating systems.
+The following instructions are made for [Ubuntu](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#Ubuntu) / [Debian](https://wiki.archlinux.org/index.php/Arch_compared_to_other_distributions#General) based systems and are not compatible with other operating systems.
 Ubuntu has been chosen to provide every person with ease of use and stability.
 Although [Arch Linux](https://wiki.archlinux.org/index.php/Arch_Linux) is just more powerful when it comes to customizability, it is also more difficult to setup, and far easier to accidentally destroy.

 **Systems not based on Ubuntu, including those using package-managers differing from APT or not supporting Snap, are not officially supported by this guide.**